Interested in a career in Childcare or Social Care? We can help you take that first step.

 - Find employment in social care or childcare

+The programme is funded by Skills Development Scotland (SDS).
 Please contact your local SDS Careers Centre or DWP Office to find out whether you are eligible.
-You will receive travel expenses and a training allowance (DWP clients will continue to receive benefit payments).

 How long does the programme last?

 13 – 26 weeks depending on how quickly you build up your skills

 Where and when does the training take place?